Visual Guard Features

 Security Framework

-Integrate Visual Guard and call its APIs, to manage security by Program
+Integrate Visual Guard and manage security by program

 Call the Visual Guard APIs

-VG APIs expose hundreds of methods for securing the application in production (authenticating users, enforcing permissions, logging activities) and administering security (managing users, groups, roles...).
+VG APIs expose hundreds of methods for securing applications in production — authenticating users, enforcing permissions, logging activities — and administering security: managing users, groups, roles, and permissions.

 Centralize the security of all your applications.
-Get a global overview of all users and their access rights across the entire IT system.
-Comprehensive and uniform Control and Audit across all the applications.
+Get a global overview of all users and their access rights across the entire IT system, with comprehensive and uniform control and audit across all applications.

-Add a VG .Net run-time in your applications to secure them.
-Supports Winform, WPF, ASP.NET, WCF, MVC, as well as SharePoint Applications.
+Add a VG .NET runtime to your applications to secure them.
+Supports WinForms, WPF, ASP.NET, WCF, MVC, as well as SharePoint applications.

 Secure PowerBuilder Applications

-Add a VG PowerBuilder run-time in your PowerBuilder Applications to secure them.
+Add a VG PowerBuilder runtime to your PowerBuilder applications to secure them.

-Call the Web services exposed by the Visual Guard Server to Authenticate users, enforce permissions and log activities.
-Works with any language capable of calling Web Services.
+Call the web services exposed by the Visual Guard Identity Server to authenticate users, enforce permissions, and log activities from any language capable of web service calls.

 Customize the Administration Console

-Get the full source code of the Web Administration Console and adapt it for your business needs.
-Implement your business logic and corporate presentation standards and call the Visual Guard API to manage and audit security.
+Get the full source code of the web administration console and adapt it to your business needs.
+Implement your business logic and call the VG API to manage and audit security.
 Our support team will assist you every step of the way.

-Develop a module that will integrate with a 3rd party authentication provider.
+Develop a module to integrate with a third-party authentication provider.
 Our support team will guide you every step of the way.

-Implement custom security rules for application security.
-For example, enforce segregation of duties by defining which roles or user group should be mutually exclusive (can't be granted to the same user).
+Implement custom security rules for your application — for example, enforce segregation of duties by defining which roles or user groups must be mutually exclusive.
 Our support team will guide you every step of the way.